 Well, we are approaching the vicinity of the cathedral down González Abascal street.
-On our left it opens the Porlier Square, reformed not many years ago.
+On our left it opens the Porlier Square, renovated not many years ago.
 Currently the focus is on the sculpture of a traveler loaded with suitcases in an attitude of rest.
-We are talking about "The Return of Willians B. Arrensberg", a suggestive title for a stony man created by the artist Úrculo in 1993.
-It seems that he has just arrived in Vetusta, possibly like us, and stops for a while before the palace of Camposagrado, dated in the eighteenth century.
-To our right, closing the square, gets up the palace of the Count of Toreno, from the 17th century, birthplace of the illustrious deputy of the Cortes of Cádiz, and no less illustrious historian, José Mª Queipo de Llano.
+We speak of "The Return of Willians B. Arrensberg," suggestive title for a stone man created by the artist Úrculo in 1993.
+It seems that he has just arrived in Vetusta, possibly like us, and stops for a while before the palace of Camposagrado, dated in the 18th century.
+To our right, closing the square, stands the palace of the Count of Toreno, from the 17th century, birthplace of the illustrious deputy of the Cortes of Cádiz, and no less illustrious historian, José Mª Queipo de Llano.
 This building is currently the seat of the Royal Institute of Asturian Studies, concerned with the study and dissemination of ethnography, culture and Asturian literature.

 The Plaza of the Cathedral of Oviedo

-We moved down González Abascal Street and arrived at the Cathedral Square (which is well worth a visit), presided by the monumental tower of its basilica and a large open space in which formerly there were houses with beautiful arcades.
-There was celebrated the famous market of "les madreñes", constituting one of the social epicenters of old Oviedo.
-From this place we see the Palacio de los Valdecárzana Heredia, from the 17th century.
-A legendary building for the Oviedo society and fictional fiction, since the famous Casino de la Regenta was located there until the year 1931.
+We moved down González Abascal Street and arrived at the Cathedral Square (which is well worth a visit to part), chaired by the monumental tower of its basilica and a large open space in which formerly houses of beautiful arcades existed.
+There the famous market of «Les Madreñes» was celebrated, constituting one of the social epicenters of the old Oviedo.
+From this place we see the Palace of the Valdecárzana Heredia, from the 17th century.
+A mythical property for the ovetense society and for fiction fiction, because the famous Casino de la Regenta was located there until 1931 year.
 Cathedral and Casino, an indissoluble couple in the novel that today finds one more hallmark: the sculpted figure of Ana Ozores, la Regenta.
 Like a passer-by but with a sculptural nature, with imaginary and also realistic origins.

 From the complex network of pedestrian streets that come out at our pace we will initially take Cimadevilla street, that next to the Rúa and the street Magadalena constituted the vital artery of the ovetense society.
 Commercial establishments, cafés for gatherings, bazaars, etc. On our left, with a slight downward slope, we walk through an alley that ends in Trascorrales Square.
 A must to appreciate as a whole a small room in the city, collected and silent, where you breathe the air of history and character of Vetusta.